hjlllll/Functionalgrasp/README.md

         conda activate functionalgrasp
         pip install torch==1.10.1 numpy==1.19.5

-In this project, the grasp synthesis network is based on [KPConv](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/master/INSTALL.md), and we use [GraspIt!](http://graspit-simulator.github.io/build/html/installation_linux.html) to view the results.
+In this project, the grasp synthesis dataset processing is based on [KPConv](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/master/INSTALL.md), and we use [GraspIt!](http://graspit-simulator.github.io/build/html/installation_linux.html) to view the results.
 Please configure the development environment according to the instructions in the links.

 **Installation process:**
 * Download this code and unzip it.
 Note: 'cpp_wrappers', etc. are from [KPConv].